pitchmuc/aepp/docs/schemaManager.md

 ### setTitle

-This methods set a title to your schema, or override the existing one.
+This methods set a title to your schema, or override the existing one.\
 Arguments:
 * title : REQUIRED : a string to be used for the title of the Schema

+### setDescription

+Set the description to the Schema.\
+Argument:
+* description : REQUIRED : The description to be added

 ### searchField